 By 1997, W.M.
 Holt had outgrown its location near the Calgary airport and plans were developed for an eventual move.
 In 1999, a 22-acre parcel of land was purchased on the service road just south of the Balzac overpass.
 At the time, this seemed a long way out but we can already see the city growing around us, with no traffic congestion and easy access from Deerfoot Trail – the site has proved user friendly for staff and consumers alike.
 This new property underwent development in 2001 and the Grand Opening was held in the spring of 2002.

 Along with the planning to relocate, it was decided to replace the W.M.
-Holt name with Blue Grass Ltd. As this better reflected the companies culture and consolidated the fact that Red Deer is now a lot more than sod alone, Bruce having opened a garden centre and since 1996 established more than 150 acres of land to Prairie Hardy tree production.
+Holt name with Blue Grass Ltd. as this better reflected the companies culture and consolidated the fact that Red Deer is now a lot more than sod alone, Bruce having opened a garden centre, and since 1996, had established more than 150 acres of land to Prairie Hardy tree production.
 To date, Red Deer has 40,000 plus trees growing giving a 4000+ unit tree production per year.

 Having Red Deer grow more of Blue Grass Ltds.’ tree requirements has ensured that the company can move forward with control over the quality of its product and apply the same standards that built the Blue Grass Ltd. name in sod.